aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 | Review your settings and select Add. |                                               |                                       |
 |                                      |                                               |                                       |

- >**Note**: If you don't have a "MOC Subscription", use the subscription you've been using previously.
-It's just a name.

 1. In CoreServicesVnet | Peerings, verify that the **CoreServicesVnet-to-ManufacturingVnet** peering is listed.

 1. Under Virtual networks, select **ManufacturingVnet**, and verify the **ManufacturingVnet-to-CoreServicesVnet** peering is listed.

 ## Task 5: Test the connection between the VMs